Graduate and Post-Baccalaureate Admission Requirements

 - Graduate Classified–To pursue a graduate degree, applicants are required to fulfill all of the professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the campus; or

 - Graduate Conditionally Classified–Applicants may be admitted to a graduate degree program in this category if, in the opinion of appropriate campus authority, deficiencies may be remedied by additional preparation; or

-Note: These and other CSU admission requirements are subject to change as policies are revised and laws are amended.
-The CSU website and the CSU admission portal are good sources for the most up-to-date information.
+(These and other CSU admission requirements are subject to change as policies are revised and laws are amended.
+The CSU website and the CSU admissions portal are good sources of the most up-to-date information.)